Lavallette Public Works

 date of pickup.
 No Items Containing Freon; Refrigerators, Freezers, or Air Conditioners.

-There is no Bulk Cleanup scheduled for 2014.
+There is no Bulk Cleanup scheduled.
 Cleanup Information.

 Street Sweeping Program